Vehicle-to-everything: Consideration in the transition period

 The deployment of V2X technology (either C-V2X or 802.11p based products) will occur gradually over time.
 New cars will be equipped with either of the two technologies starting around 2020 and its proportion on the road is expected to increase gradually.
 The Volkswagen Golf 8th generation was the first passenger car to be fitted with V2X technology powered by NXP technology.
 In the meantime, existing (legacy) vehicles will continue to exist on the road.
 This implies that the V2X capable vehicles will need to co-exist with non-V2X (legacy) vehicles or with V2X vehicles of incompatible technology.

 The main obstacles to its adoption are legal issues and the fact that, unless almost all vehicles adopt it, its effectiveness is limited.
-British weekly "The Economist" argues that autonomous driving is more driven by regulations than by technology.
+British weekly The Economist argued in 2016 that autonomous driving is more driven by regulations than by technology.